Join us for the Albany Under 40 Awards Reception on December 14! Register here.

 What is Albany Under 40?

 Albany Under 40 honors and celebrates the Albany Area’s emerging professionals.
-Ideal candidates are successful in their professions and passionate about community.
+Ideal candidates are successful in their professions and actively engaged in strengthening the community and region.
 Albany Under 40 celebrates young professionals who have distinguished themselves in their respective industries and who, through their stewardship, are helping create a stronger, healthier community and region.

-Candidates must be under the age of 40 at the time of the award ceremony (August 16, 2018).
-Nominate a candidate now.
+Candidates must be under the age of 40 at the time of the award ceremony, set for December 15, 2022.